 Green treated wood

 Starting the Basement important first Steps

-Tyler was a rockstar at figuring out how to use this epoxy!
+Tyler was a rockstar at figuring out how to use this Concrete Epoxy!
 With a vertical wall, adding a fluid gets tricky.
 Thanks to his work training, he used duct tape and made pockets at various intervals to then fill the crack with the epoxy.

 Remove the duct tape and make sure the wall is cleaned from any debris before beginning the painting.